 Harmful Heat During Chemical Storage

 All organic chemicals are susceptible to thermal degradation and will oxidize over time and in warm environments.
 Among the more concerning substances that need to be kept cool are: Paint, coatings, epoxy, scale inhibitors, and corrosion inhibitors.
-Additionally, some drums containing process materials like concrete and specialized chemicals need to be kept cool before they are utilized in a manufacturing process.
+Additionally, some drums containing materials like concrete and specialized chemicals need to be kept cool before they are utilized in a manufacturing process.

 So, how can you keep these substances cool during storage?

+Process cooling solutions can range from simple and easy-to-implement, to difficult and costly.
 One option is to control the environment that they are stored in.
 Refrigerated storage rooms can be constructed and small to large amounts of chemical drums can be kept cool at the same time.
 For very large facilities that store large amounts of chemicals this can be a good, viable solution.

 There are some limitations with refrigerated rooms including: